 Your main concern is the difference in the bacterial strains controlled by each product.
-In further investigating, it becomes clear that this information was generated internally by each manufacturer for their own product, and has not been reviewed by any credible and unbiased outside agency.
-So there is no actual evidence of anti-bacterial performance of either product that could be considered scientifically verifiable, and no side-by-side comparison of performance is available.
+In further investigating it becomes clear that this information was generated from each manufacturer for their own product, and has not been reviewed by an outside agency.
+Also, the methods and equipment used by each manufacturer to determine this information were not the same, and the time frames of the studies were significantly different.
+It becomes clear that there is no actual evidence of anti-bacterial performance of either product that could be considered scientifically conclusive, and no side-by-side comparison of performance is available.
+The information available is best described as a manufacturer estimate of performance, based on their own internal testing.